vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 let b:did_indent = 1
 ```

 This checks whether the current buffer has the `b:did_indent` variable defined (the `b:` prefix designates a variable local to the current buffer).
 If so, we halt execution, otherwise we define it and continue.
-Since our home directory is earlier in [`'runtimepath'`][opt-runtimepath] than `$VIMRUNTIME`, our new plugin gets a shot first at configuring indentation, and so the default plugin stops and does nothing!
+Since our home directory by default is earlier in `'runtimepath'` than `$VIMRUNTIME`, our new plugin gets a shot first at configuring indentation, and so the default plugin stops and does nothing!

-## How to indent: `'``indentexpr``'`
+## How to indent: `'indentexpr'`

-Next up we will have to actually hook into Vim’s indentation mechanism.
+Next up we will have to actually hook into Vim's indentation mechanism.
 This is done through two options, of which we will start with the first one: [`'indentexpr'`][opt-indentexpr].
-When Vim calculates the proper indent for a line it evaluates [`'indentexpr'`][opt-indentexpr] with the [`v:lnum`][var-lnum] variable and cursor set to the line in question.
+When Vim calculates the proper indent for a line it evaluates `'indentexpr'` with the [`v:lnum`][var-lnum] variable and cursor set to the line in question.
 The result should be the number spaces of indentation (or `-1` for keeping the current indent).
-Writing the whole indent routine in a string expression would get cramped, so let us define a function `GetMatlabIndent` and set [`'indentexpr'`][opt-indentexpr] to call it:
+Writing the whole indent routine in a string expression would get cramped, so let's define a function `GetMatlabIndent` and set `'indentexpr'` to call it:

 ```vim
 setlocal indentexpr=GetMatlabIndent()